nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Amethyst executes specified command
 3. User requests to undo previous action
 4. Amethyst program returns to state before command was executed
-5. (Steps 3 and 4 can be repeated to undo all operations up to and including first operation performed upon starting program) Use case ends.
+5. (Steps 3 and 4 can be repeated to undo all operations up to and including first operation performed upon starting program) <br>
+Use case ends

 **Extensions**